makersacademy/chitter-challenge/APPROACH.md

 Step 8

 - Feature test creating a user
+- Implement creationg of a user - log in
 - Feature test adding and seeing a record
 - Add BYcript for saving password